haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-basic/index.md

 tar -xvf protein-DNA_basic.tgz
 </a>

-Extraction of the archive will present you with a new directory called `protein-DNA_basic` that contains a number of files:
+Extraction of the archive will present you with a new directory called `protein-DNA_basic` that contains a number of files and directories:
 * the prepared structure of the 343 Cro repressor structure (`1ZUG_ensemble.pdb`)
 * the structure of the OR1 operator in B-DNA conformation (`OR1_unbound.pdb`)
 * the ambiguous restrains (`ambig_pm.tbl`) extracted from the reference complex
-* The X-ray structure of the complex `3CRO_complex.pdb` used as reference to compare with the docking results
+* the X-ray structure of the complex `3CRO_complex.pdb` used as reference to compare with the docking results
+* the `Pre-computed-example` directory holds a sample of the results obtained by doing this tutorial.
+* the `Analysis` directory holds various scripts and tools used in the **bonus** section at the end of this tutorial.

 To obtain more detailed information about how to obtain these files, please refer to the [advanced tutorial on protein-DNA docking](https://www.bonvinlab.org/education/HADDOCK24/HADDOCK24-protein-DNA-advanced/).